ThomasFreedman/IPFS-VideoGrabber-/Readme.md

 I also established that it is possible to create a public IPFS repo and grab videos, then convert it to a private one rather easily.
 This breaks the IPFS web interface, so that must be installed after the conversion, if you want it on the private network.

 That was the last thing I accomplished before my putting the project aside to deal with health issues.
 As of 12-31-2019 I must put coding aside again (just when it was getting fun too) to focus on my health.
 Be back at it when I can.

-## UPDATE (Feb268th, 2021):
-I have completed the preliminary search GUI app which is found in the pboxSearch folder.
-Rudimentary, proof of concept without IPFS integration.
-I have also updated the ytdlVideoGrabber files with most recent tweaks & changes which are relatively minor functionally.